DJTwitch/DJTwitchApp/README.md

 USERNAME = username

-CHAT_CHANNEL = channelname
+CHAT_CHANNEL = channelname (This most likely will be your username.
+Unless you are using other irc servers)

-Modules Required
+Modules Required (Only required when running .py)
 ================
 * vlc - https://wiki.videolan.org/Python_bindings/
 * grooveshark - http://koehlma.github.io/projects/pygrooveshark.html